rachelCodes20/Unit-5-Chrome-Extension/README.md

 Contains an early bootcamp challenge to create a Google Chrome Exentstion from scratch.

-With the click of a button, this etension sets a calming blue shade to the background of any page you navigate to.
+With the click of a button, this extension sets a calming blue shade to the background of any page you navigate to.